Cosys-Lab/Cosys-AirSim/docs/unreal_custenv.md

     Doing this forces Unreal to include all necessary AirSim content in packaged builds of your project.

-7. If using Unreal Engine 5.3/5.4 check [here](#unreal-5354-scene-camera-bug) for a fix to the camera scene rendering bug in these engine versions!
+7. If using Unreal Engine 5.3 or higher check [here](#unreal-scene-camera-bug) for a fix to the camera scene rendering bug in these engine versions!

 8. Close the `Unreal Editor` and restart it by opening the uproject file again.